mike-fmh/GCC-Integration/README.md

 ### Modifying Compilation/Runtime Settings

-After version 1.1, you're able to edit the behavior of how this plugin compiles and runs your code.
+You can add optional settings to the plugin per each file.

-By adding inline comments to the active C/C++ file above all code, you're able to modify how the code is compiled or add parameters for when the plugin runs the current file's executable.
+Adding inline comments to the active C/C++ file above all code can modify the behavior of compilation/running of the active file's code.

+#### Settings Syntax:
+- Add parameters when running the compiled exe:
-    // [param1, param2, param3, ...]
+  - `// [param1, param2, ...]`
-    #include <stdio.h>
-    int main() {};

-Comments made above the code will be used for the plugin's config settings, while any comments after the actual code begins will be ignored by the plugin.
+- Add more source files in the compilation stage by listing their relative paths:
+  - `// file1.c, file2.c, ../file3.c, ...`

 #### Settings Syntax:
 - Add parameters when running the compiled exe:
     - `[param1, param2, ...]`